Frequently Asked Questions

 8. Are there any accommodation facilities nearby?

-Sleepy Hollow State Park offers camping facilities.
+Fort Custer State Recreation Area offers camping facilities.
 Additionally, there are several hotels and inns nearby.
 We recommend booking in advance.

 9. Will there be any food or refreshments available?